 - How are parents involved in the setting?
 How can I be involved?

 Parents are encouraged to attend parent forums to share ideas and views.
-There are also opportunities to support other parents who also have children with SEN. Parents can also get involved by supporting their child with their work by using the ‘Show my Homework’ app.
+There are also opportunities to support other parents who also have children with SEND.
+Parents can also get involved by supporting their child with their work by using the ‘Show my Homework’ app.
 Attendance to Parent’s Evening, celebration events and parent workshops are encouraged with the belief that the Academy is pivotal to all - students, staff, parents and the community.

 - What do I I do if I want to make a complaint?